 Some call it a sleepout, a minor dwelling or a granny flat, inserting a small home on the same section as an established house is a great way to make more room for a growing family or to generate income from rental accommodation.
 Here’s what to ask before you start your 2nd dwelling journey.

-What are the rules in my location?
 In New Zealand, the overarching rules are from the Building Act 2004, plus there are various regulations of the building code, all administered by the Ministry of Business, Innovation and Employment – Building and Housing Group.
 Then each local authority runs the building consent process using district plans to decide what is allowed in each zone.
 Nope, it’s not simple; there is room for interpretation about what constitutes a second dwelling.

 In a nutshell, if the floor area of your accessory building is under 10 square metres, with no kitchen or bathroom, it probably won’t need permits.
 But if you include a bathroom or toilet in your accessory building, you will need a building consent.
 If you want to add a kitchen or kitchenette, you will need a resource consent as well as the building consent.
 In some council areas, you also pay a development contributions fee and more rates because authorities consider that another household unit creates more load on the area’s infrastructure.